euxes/Palaios/running_shrpx_on_ubuntu_12.04_lts.md

 5) [optional] Click "Refresh" button on the certmgr window.

 The certificate will be in "Personal\Certificates" folder if it is correctly imported.

+And double click `cacert.crt` to install the CA cert to "Trusted Root Certification Authorities".

 __b.
 Import PAC file to Chrome__